 Source: HR Reported data as of August 03, 2017

 This chart describes the expected percentage of people who perform the job of Health and Safety Manager that make less than that hourly rate.
 For example 50% of the people who perform the job of Health and Safety Manager are expected to make less than the median.

 Monitors the removal of physical, biological and chemical hazards, and training of employees on safety policies, procedures, and regulations.
 Verifies compliance with health and safety regulations and ensures all necessary records are maintained and prepared according to established guidelines.
 Manages the participation in Occupational Safety and Health Administration (OSHA) inspections, providing inspectors with appropriate documents and identifying safety measures.
 Ensures projects are completed on time and within budget.
 Acts as advisor to health and safety administration team regarding projects, tasks, and operations.
-Requires a bachelor's degree and at least 10 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complex tasks.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree.
 Typically reports to a unit/department head.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description